You ask a lot of questions, so here is an FAQ page just for you.

 How do I know which Social Media platforms my business should use?

-Every business has their own personality and customer demographic to consider in the choice of which social media platforms will be most effective for them.
+Every business has its own personality and customer demographic to consider in the choice of which social media platforms will be most effective for them.
 Consider every aspect of your business to ensure you are not wasting your efforts on the wrong platforms.

 Should I get on every social media marketing platform?